dianastanciu-dev/Recipe-Manager/README.md

+HTTP Process

+GET Requests: The client makes GET requests to the RecipeResource endpoints.

 Controller (Resource Layer):

 RecipeResource controller handles the incoming GET request.
 It is annotated with @RestController and request mapping annotations like @GetMapping.